40-percent/40percent-wiki/boards/Planck.md

 ### Availability

-Planck is a closed-source board, available at [OLKB.](https://olkb.com/collections/planck)
+Planck is a closed-source board, available at [drop.com](https://drop.com/search/planck/drops).

+Initial releases have been directly at [OLKB](https://olkb.com/collections/planck).

 ### Layout